-Students will be provided with every opportunity to complete this qualification.
-Employment is not guaranteed upon completion.
-Students deemed competent in all units of competency will be awarded the qualification and a record of results by Connect 'n' Grow®.
+Qualification Issuance: Students deemed competent in all units of competency will be awarded the qualification and a record of results by Strategix Training Group.
 Students who achieve at least one unit of competency (but not the full qualification) will receive a Statement of Attainment.